Skip to main content

 • Toileting Independently: Encourage bathroom independence, including flushing, washing hands, and managing clothing. 🚽🧼

 • Practicing Healthy Habits: Practice regular handwashing (after restroom use, before & after eating, etc.) and encouraging children to sneeze or cough into their elbows, to reduce the chances of airborne transmission of illnesses.
-The first year of school is when students will often get sick, but using proper healthy habits can reduce this occurance.
+The first year of school is when students will often get sick, but using proper healthy habits can reduce this occurrence.

 3. Social Skills: